OutsideIT/FireMotD/README.md

-# Bash tool to display system information after logging into a CentOS server
+# Bash tool to display system information after logging into a Linux CentOS server

 ### Idea